-LOCAL MOSQUITOES These mosquitoes can become infected and transmit the virus to family members and neighbors, so it is important for you and your partner to take precautions against mosquito bites at all times.
+LOCAL MOSQUITOES These mosquitoes can become infected and transmit the virus to family members and neighbors.
+You and your partner should take precautions against mosquito bites at all times.

-Men

-Protect Your Partner & Baby
+Men: Protect Your Partner & Baby

 If you-or friends and family-have traveled to or live in an area where Zika is spreading, take extra care.
 If your partner is pregnant, use barrier methods correctly every time you have sex, or do not have sex.
 Protect yourself from mosquito bites while your partner is pregnant.